HaniaFlores/AdventureGame/README.md

 Nightfall: An Adventure Game

-Nightfall is a text adventure where the player navigates scenes, makes choices, manages health and inventory, and can save/load progress.
+Nightfall is a text adventure game where the player navigates scenes, makes choices, manages health and inventory, and can save/load progress.
 The scene system is data-driven via a dictionary.
 A base SceneBase class provides shared behavior, while DialogueScene and CombatScene demonstrate inheritance and polymorphism.
 Player attributes are captured in a Stats struct, and a small union-style struct (DamageUnion) shows explicit memory layout.
 The program persists state to save.json using System.Text.Json.

 I created this software to practice real-world fundamentals: variables, expressions, conditionals, loops, functions, classes, inheritance, structures, file I/O, and a union-like construct in C#.